Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 “Every night we sleep on the roof because there is not enough space in the house,” said Ajmal Ahmadi.
 “For the first 15 days, I could not sleep.
 I kept having flashbacks of my brother, my nieces and nephews.”

-The wives of Emal and Romal are more traumatized, said family members.
+The wives of Emal and another relative, Romal, are more traumatized, said family members.
 Both women witnessed the deaths of their children.
 “They have constant nightmares, often waking up screaming at night,” said Emal.

 His 7-year-old daughter, Ada, still asks when her sister, Malika, will return home.